-How to deal with secured loan arrears?
+How do I deal with secured loan arrears?

 I’ve missed one payment